mau-jac/1T6-F20/wk9/image_compression.md

 <br>

-## Lossless
+### Lossless

-No **information is lost** during compression.
+In lossless compression no **information is lost** during compression.
 Image before and after compression are **identical**.

-> Lossless compression shrinks images by replacing and substituting patterns in bits of pixel data.
+> Lossless compression shrinks images by replacing and substituting patterns observed in the pixel grid.

-This is done similarly to how .zip files are compressed. **This process is perfectly reversible.**
+This is done similarly to how `.zip` files are compressed. **This process is perfectly reversible.**

 <br>

-For example, in the image below (pixels are laid out as a  pixel array), patterns are simplified by listing the repetitions (run-length encoding).
+For example, in the image below (pixels are laid out as a  pixel array), patterns are simplified by listing the repetitions in color (run-length encoding).

 <br>